 Parallel Parenting May Be Necessary

-Parallel parenting allows each parent to make day-to-day decisions within their own time while minimizing interaction.
-This approach can reduce conflict and protect children from ongoing disagreements.
+Parallel parenting is a co-parenting approach where each parent handles their own parenting time independently, with minimal direct contact between households.
+Applied to education, it lets each parent make day-to-day decisions within their own time while minimizing interaction, which can reduce conflict and protect children from ongoing disagreements.
+You can read more in our guide on how parallel parenting works and its benefits.

 When Court or Mediation May Be Needed